TECH7Fox/sip-hass-docs/docs/add-on/guides/doorbell.md

 Look <a href="https://wiki.asterisk.org/wiki/display/AST/ConfBridge+Configuration">here</a> for all the conference settings.

-### Redial loop
+### Redial

 This is a bit more complicated dialplan, but basicly it tries to call, and if it hangsup because the endpoint isn't registered it tries again after 1 second.
 And it keeps trying until it tried 60 times.

 Compared to the park method, this way all endpoints keep ringing.
 Which could be quite useful if you have a ring group.
 This also makes this method very useful for if you want to call both the sip cards and softphones.

-You can tweak the wait time between tries or the amount of tries.
+Feel free to tweak the wait time between tries or the amount of tries.
+And adjust the Dial function for your endpoints.

 ```editorconfig title="extensions.conf"
 exten => s,1,NoOp()